Content Workflow Basics in Drupal 7

 Within the field settings, optionally enable the workflow history permissions for all relevant roles.

 Users of the appropriate roles will now be able to see the current workflow state of each node, as well as change that state to whatever values you have permitted that role.
-For instance, when creating a new article, the writer will see that the single state "Write" we specified earlier is indeed the default.
+For instance, when creating a new article, the writer will see that the single state "Write" I specified earlier is indeed the default.

 After creating an article, the writer can submit it for moderation by changing its state to "Moderate".